Chunpai/chunpai.github.io/_posts/2020-06-17-Attention-Mechanism-2.md

 **Encoder**:

-- a stack of N identical layers, each of which has two sub-layers
+- a stack of N identical layers, each of which has two sub-layers.
-- the first sub-layer is multi-head attention mechanism; the second sub-layer is simple position wise fully connected feed-forward network
+- the first sub-layer is multi-head attention mechanism; the second sub-layer is simple position wise fully connected feed-forward network.
 -  a residual connection around each of the two sub-layers, followed by layer normalization.

 **Decoder**:

-- a stack of N identical layers, each of which has three sub-layers
+- a stack of N identical layers, each of which has three sub-layers.
-- the output of encoder is also attended in decoder
+- the output of encoder is also attended in decoder.
 - the output embeddings are offset by one position to ensure that the predictions for position $i$ can depend only on the known outputs at positions less than $i$.